Today, I have downloaded map of a country and imported it into the postgresql database through osm2pqsql.

 postgres=# CREATE DATABASE mydatabase WITH OWNER = tamil;

-Then you access that particular database with sudo power.
+Then you access that particular database without sudo power.

 $ psql -h localhost -d mydatabase -U tamil